ha5ha6/judy_blog/_posts/2019-11-11-selected-paper-corl.markdown

 - Goal
 use a linear MPC, but designed a procedure for learning the inverse dynamic model
 learn the unmodeled dynamics to improve the feedback linearization process without the use of any joint torque measurements, which __are known to be noisy__

+- Proposed method
+a method to reconstruct dynamic model uncertainties and parameters variations by means of an online Gaussian Process Regression

+- Torque measurements problem
+affected by high level noise, typically higher than the noise added to the measures coming from the encoders which return joint positions

+- Contribution
+(1) shows it is possible to improve the model by exploiting only joint position measures without the need of any joint torque data
+(2) therefore, can obtain a reliable estimate of dynamic uncertainties

+- Problem formulation